Underwater Demolition Command

-The Underwater Demolition Command (Διοίκηση Υποβρυχίων Καταστροφών), abbreviated as DYK (ΔΥΚ,[ðik]) and known until 2001 as the Underwater Demolition Unit (Μονάδα Υποβρυχίων Καταστροφών), abbreviated as MYK (ΜΥΚ, [mik]), is the Greek Navy's elite special warfare unit.
+The Underwater Demolition Command (Διοίκηση Υποβρυχίων Καταστροφών), abbreviated as DYK (ΔΥΚ,[ðik]) and known until 2001 as the Underwater Demolition Unit (Μονάδα Υποβρυχίων Καταστροφών), abbreviated as MYK (ΜΥΚ, [mik]), is the Greek Navy's special warfare unit.

 History

 Carrying on the tradition of the Hellenic Navy in naval special operations, the unit was established in 1957 with help from the United States Navy's Underwater Demolition Team, when two Greek officers were sent to Little Creek in Virginia to evaluate a UDT operational capability for the Hellenic Navy.

+The first operation of OYK happened in Cyprus in march of 1964 where a unit inserted by the port of Mansoura, undertook a short reconnaissance of the bay for weapons smuggling from Turkish militias and then proceeded to destroy the contents.

 In 1997, during the violent unrest that erupted in neighboring Albania, the OYK were responsible for taking control of the international airport of Tirana and the evacuation of 240 foreign dignitaries from Albania (Operation Kosmas).

 In 2008, OYK teams took part in Operation Atalanta, deploying onboard Hellenic Navy vessels off the coast of Somalia.
 The OYK would carry out counter-piracy operations for the rest of the Hellenic Navy's deployment to the region.

 In late July/ early August 2014, Greek Navy SEALs undertook an operation in which they were to evacuate Greek/ Cypriot and foreign citizens from Tripoli, Libya.
 The team entered the tripoli port to carry out reconnaissance and to establish contact with local Libyan forces on the ground.
 The civilians were then evacuated, 89 being from either Greece or Cyprus and an additional 97 people being citizens other countries (Including the United Kingdom, China, Russia, Albania and Belgium).
 In total, 186 people were extracted.
 The civilians were transported by Libyan port authority RHIBs (due to weather) and then handed off to a Greek frigate which later sailed back to Piraeus.

 In 2020, the Hellenic Navy began taking part in Operation Irini, a European naval task force tasked with monitoring and intercepting suspicious cargo close to the Libyan shores, as part of the arms embargo on Libya.
 OYK teams are tasked with executing VBSS operations.
 So far, a large number of onboard visits have been carried out by the teams.

 On 30 April 2020, a boat had entered Greek Waters (Cyprus) unmanned and without making any contact with the Cypriot authorities.
 Immediately the Cyprus Joint Rescue Coordination Center called for the Underwater Demolitions Command to respond, and immediately, boats carrying the SEALs were sent to the area.
 Upon arrival, they had found 2 people who later told them that due to technical difficulties on the boat, it began acting erratically and had in fact at first thrown them off.
 Because of this, the 2 people were transported to Larnaka hospital and the boat was transported to land by the Underwater Demolitions Command.